Helping build the next generation of aircraft

 On the strength of its expertise in air gas separation technologies, Air Liquide has become a major partner for the civil and military aviation industry in the design of on-board gas generation systems.Read more

 Selected for numerous military aviation programs, the Air Liquide OBOGS will soon equip more than half of all new generation aircraft.
-In the near future, OBOGS could also become the equipment of choice for civil aircraft.
+OBOGS is also an equipment of choice for civil aircraft.

 Lastly, Air Liquide designs and manufactures Protective Breathing Equipment – or PBE – protective smoke hoods that are specially designed for use by commercial aircraft cabin crews in a toxic atmosphere following an on-board incident (smoke/fire, cabin contaminated by toxic fumes, etc.).
 These smoke hoods, which use compressed aviation grade oxygen, protect flight crew personnel from toxic inhalation and ensure the autonomy required to function during incident-related evacuation procedures.
 The hood is made of Nomex, a flame- and heat-resistant fabric, and features a polycarbonate visor treated with an anti-fog, anti-scratch coating.
 It is quickly donned with no prior adjustment needed and its phonic membrane ensures constant communication with available on-board resources.